Best daily deals

 What is Feedback ANC?

-Feedback ANC uses microphones situated either inside the earcup on headphones or inside the wearer’s ear.
-Either way, the goal is to pick up ambient sounds that the listener can hear.
+Feedback ANC uses microphones situated either inside the ear cups.
+For earbuds, the feedback ANC mics face toward the wearer’s ear.
+The goal is to pick up ambient sounds that the listener can hear.
 This gives the chip a better starting point since it’s fed a more accurate representation of background noise.
 It also doesn’t suffer from wind noise, since the physical seal will keep such sounds from reaching the microphone in the first place.

 What is Hybrid ANC?